HierarchKlay/UnitCommitment.jl/docs/src/index.md

 # UnitCommitment.jl

-**UnitCommitment.jl** (UC.jl) is an optimization package for the Security-Constrained Unit Commitment Problem (SCUC), a fundamental optimization problem in power systems used, for example, to clear the day-ahead electricity markets.
+**UnitCommitment.jl** (UC.jl) is an optimization package for the Security-Constrained Unit Commitment Problem (SCUC), a fundamental optimization problem in power systems used, for example, to clear the electricity markets.
 Both deterministic and two-stage stochastic versions of the problem are supported.
 The package provides benchmark instances for the problem, a flexible and well-documented data format for the problem, as well as Julia/JuMP implementations of state-of-the-art mixed-integer programming formulations and solution methods.

 ## Package Components